 10 Paint Colors That Instantly Transform Small Rooms

 The right paint color can make a cramped room feel twice its size.
-Here are 10 designer-approved shades that open up any space.
+Here are 10 designer favorites that open up any space.

 Why Color Matters More Than Square Footage